The cursed treasure

 Today everything related to caves is a legend in which fiction outweighs historical reality.
 But there is evidence that the cistern was built at the end of the 1st century by the Romans, probably during the rule of Domitian.
 One hundred years later, the work was remodeled and the stone walls of granite were clad.
 Three large arches were also built under the vault and the warehouse was divided in two, probably to rationalize consumption.

-Although it is not accredited, after the Reconquest, the place belonged to a very rich Jew, named Samuel Haleví, who had loaned money to the kings of Castilla y León.
+Although it is not accredited, following the Reconquest, the place belonged to a very rich Jew, named Samuel Haleví, who had loaned money to the kings of Castilla y León.
 He fell from grace and was tortured by order of Enrique II of Trastamara, nicknamed El Fratricida, to extract the location of the treasure.
 Haleví died without saying a word, according to Fernando Sánchez Dragó in his ‘Gárgoris y Habidis’.
 The monarch gave the property to the lordship of Villena, whose owner had a reputation as a witch and a necromancer.

 Sánchez Dragó quotes a historian named Vicente Risco, who claimed that there are incredible treasures in the network of caves in Toledo, a labyrinthine structure that is very difficult to explore.
 This is why dozens of people hid in the area during the Civil War to avoid reprisals.
 What is certain is that, in the neighboring town of Mocejón, very close to Toledo, there are some enigmatic caves in which human beings inhabited in 4,000 BC.

-The Caves of Hercules spread their fame beyond our borders so that the Marquis de Sade wrote a story about the treasures hidden there and their curse.
+The Caves of Hercules spread their fame beyond our borders so that the Marquis de Sade wrote a story regarding the treasures hidden there and their curse.
 “Stay away if you fear death,” warned the libertine philosopher.

 After being declared an asset of cultural interest, the place has been restored and for more than a decade it has opened the doors to the curious.
 There is now a museum.
 It has not been possible to find the fabulous riches of Hercules, probably because he was never in Toledo.
 But, as the character in the Fordian Liberty movie Valance emphasizes, legend must prevail over fact.